Alf71/Ensoniq-SD-1-32-Voice-VST-emulation/README.md

 # Known limitations
 - Only 1 instance can be run simultaneous.
 - No window resizing, only 1600x720 resolution - yet
 - Only the Compact panel view implemented - yet
 - No floppy drive sound :D
 - Mac binaries requires one of the following methods to run:
   - Manual authorization: The user must go to System Preferences > Privacy and Security and, after the DAW has attempted to load the plugin, click the "Open Anyway" button.
   - or
   - Removing quarantine (from Terminal): The user must run the following command on the plugin folder: sudo xattr -rd com.apple.quarantine /Library/Audio/Plug-Ins/VST3/EnsoniqSD1.vst3
-  - You must codesign the vst3 file: sudo codesign -f -s - /Library/Audio/Plug-Ins/VST3/EnsoniqSD1.vst3
+  - Finally codesign the vst3 file: sudo codesign -f -s - /Library/Audio/Plug-Ins/VST3/EnsoniqSD1.vst3

 # Requirements
 - Windows® 10 or newer / MacOS14 Ventura or newer, VST3 compatible DAW